 Find the UK's best current account providers, as voted by customers.
 The uSwitch Current Account Awards shine a light on the best current account providers.

 What is annual percentage rate (or APR)?
-APR stands for annual percentage rate and represents the amount of interest you’ll pay annually on any money borrowed.
+APR stands for annual percentage rate.
+It's the the amount of interest you’ll pay annually on any money you borrow.
 Our guide explains how APR works and what you need know about it if you're borrowing money.

 What's the best way to spend as you travel around Europe?
 Take the euros as cash or spend on a travel credit card?